-Place virtual content on real-world surfaces, and enable the user to interact with virtual content by using gestures.
+Place virtual content at tracked, real-world locations, and enable the user to interact with virtual content by using gestures.

 - iOS 13.0+

 - Xcode 11.0+

 The key facet of an AR experience is the ability to intermix virtual and real-world objects.
 A flat surface is the optimum location for setting a virtual object.
 To assist ARKit with finding surfaces, you tell the user to move their device in ways that help ARKit prepare the experience.
 ARKit provides a view that tailors its instructions to the user, guiding them to the surface that your app needs.

 To enable the user to put a virtual item on the real-world surface when they tap the screen, ARKit incorporates ray casting, which provides a 3D location in physical space that corresponds to the screen’s touch location.
 When the user rotates or otherwise moves the virtual items they place, you respond to the respective touch gestures and correlate that input to the virtual content’s look in the physical environment.

 Set a Goal to Coach the User’s Movement